 Application for FITAP, SNAP, CCAP, or KCSP benefits can be done online via LA CAFÉ.
 If you do not already have a CAFÉ account, please create one.

 Louisiana SNAP is a food assistance program for low-income Louisiana residents who qualify.
-In 2012, eligible participants in Louisiana received an average of $136 per month in SNAP benefits.1
+Eligible family in Louisiana may receive an average of $420 per month in SNAP benefits.1

 If you are eligible for SNAP, you will receive a Louisiana Purchase Card and SNAP benefits will be automatically deposited into your account every month.